rkapsi/wecan/README.md

 ## Uninstall / Disable

-Execute the `uninstall.sh` script and repeat the installation dance (toggle the CAN-bus profile or restart the GX).
+Execute the `uninstall.sh` script and repeat the installation dance (toggle the CAN-bus profile or restart the GX Device).